+4 The use of any dissimilar materials with a minimum hardness of 500 HV is often not sufficient to prevent cold welding.

+In case recommendation 4.7.5.4.5g is not met, justification shall be provided and approved by the customer.

-4.7.5.4.5gBall bearings
+Ball bearings

-Ball bearings made of hardened steel as defined in ISO 76 Edition 2 Amendment 1 subclause 1, shall be sized concerning the static load rating in conformance with ISO 76 Edition 2 Amendment 1 subclause 2, with respect to the maximum allowable hertzian contact stress.
+Ball bearings made of hardened steel shall be sized with respect to the maximum allowable peak hertzian contact stress.

+Commonly used values for allowable peak hertzian contact stress can be found in ISO 76.

 The sizing of ball bearings made of materials other than hardened steel shall be agreed by the customer.

 Ball bearings should be shielded.

+For the evaluation of the peak hertzian contact stress, a minimum factor of 1,45 shall be applied to the design limit load.

+The design limit load is derived in compliance with requirements of clause 4.2 of ECSS-E-ST-32-10.

 Gears

-Dimensioning and sizing of gears shall be performed in conformance with, ISO 6336, ISO 677, and ISO 678.
+Dimensioning and sizing of gears shall be performed in conformance with, ISO 6336-1, ISO 6336-2, ISO 6336-3, ISO 677, and ISO 678.

 Mechanical clearances